TehGM/tehgm.github.io/content/blog/other/stalker-anomaly-modpack-v2/index.md

 title: "TehGM's Stalker Anomaly Modpack V2"
 slug: stalker-anomaly-modpack-v2
 subtitle: ""
 description: "Some time ago I posted my modpack for Stalker Anomaly.
-Recently I got back to it, and made some significant changes."
+Recently I got back to it, and made some changes.
+New guns and now it also looks stunning - come, download and install!"

 date: 2022-01-01T19:01:36+01:00
 lastmod: 2022-01-01T19:01:36+01:00